gurditsingh/hydeout/_posts/test.md

 ## What is important ?

-when you're designing an API instead of thinking about ton of different decisions all the time all these different design considerations.
+when you're designing an API instead of thinking about ton of different decisions all the time all these different design considerations. what you want to make important or what is important to you.

-what you want to make important what is important to you what isn't as important things like do you care about whether your API is tightly coupled. but other times you don't want tight coupling you want some strong abstraction there sometimes you want ApS that are very high-performance as they communicate and send messages to each other
+what isn't as important things like do you care about whether your API is tightly coupled.

+what you want to make want tight coupling you want some strong abstraction there sometimes you want ApS that are very high-performance as they communicate and send messages to each other

 and it's totally fine for them to be very chatty on the wire on the network but other times you don't want that Chad miss you want very low network latency or very low network overhead
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTk4OTExODcsLTY1NDIxMTYxMCw2ND
+eyJoaXN0b3J5IjpbLTE4MjIxMzgwNzYsLTY1NDIxMTYxMCw2ND
 UxMTk4ODMsLTg1OTU0NDQxOSw5NjU2Mzc0NzMsLTEzODIxMTUz
 NDEsMzA4NzMwNTM5LC0xMzQyMjMyMTgsODE5MTU1MTgwLC0xNj
 g1OTQ0NTEyLDg0MTcxODYyMiw2MTQ2MDE1ODgsMTY5NTQ3NTkz